munnguyen/Angular2Quickstart/README.md

 We've captured many of the most useful commands in npm scripts defined in the `package.json`:

+* `gulp` - build the application (This will build the application into it own folder)
+* `npm run dockerexpress` - run the express server.
 * `npm start` - runs the compiler and a server at the same time, both in "watch mode".
 * `npm run tsc` - runs the TypeScript compiler once.
 * `npm run tsc:w` - runs the TypeScript compiler in watch mode; the process keeps running, awaiting changes to TypeScript files and re-compiling when it sees them.